markallanevans/flixie/WorkLog.md

 -> change layouts on the fly (maybe a theme changer?)

 __*Done*__
+-> add favicon to site
+-> fix the "loading" button so it actually functions based on whether a fetch request returns data -> make a change to the genre refresh the api call
+-> user can click button to refresh search
 -> create dropDown from genre list that can be clicked -> display "No movie found" if search returns no results -> fix "Now Playing" function